serratus-bio/logan-backend/README.md

 # logan-backend

-Table schemas and collection of scripts that were used to build the logan (serratus v2) project.
+Table schemas and collection of scripts that were used to build the logan (but currently serratus v2) project.

 ## [common](common)

-Common classes in use by all the scripts here.
+Common classes and functions in use by all the scripts here.

 ## data